ging/fiware-idm-deprecated/doc/admin_guide.rst

   $ sudo tools/with_venv.sh python manage.py runserver IP:PORT

-For more documentation about this server, head to `django docs <https://docs.djangoproject.com/en/1.7/ref/django-admin/#django-admin-runserver>`__
+For more documentation about this server, head on to `django docs <https://docs.djangoproject.com/en/1.7/ref/django-admin/#django-admin-runserver>`__

 .. warning::